KygoSkyrus/mern/server/Notes.md

 # WORKFLOW:::

 -- show signin only if not logged in
--- try creating utility function,, for like toast,,,instead of writing those 3 lines everywhere -- wishlist etc
+-- try creating utility function,, for like toast,,,instead of writing those 3 lines everywhere//settoaststatus,content and visibility are three action that wil be dispatched from multiple componnets ,,instead create a common function and call it
--- fix the toast position
+-- on add to cart update the user stte with cart items//things are not in order//call a function to get current user details from utility on every chnage in user documnet,like art wishlist,order etc
+-- wishlist etc
 -- clear unneccsary stuff
 -- find a layout for cart and order page
 -- cateory display??
+-- modals height is morr than vh
 -- search page
+-- add delete account option //later remove it on production -- need to add toast status on admin side and also at the server response

+done--
+-- fix the toast position

 ## bugs

-- modals height is morr than vh

 - hompgae stuff